EyeBallTank/PROJECT-NORTUBEL-main-ish/README.md

 * SPRITES: Every art here is placehoder art so "real sprites" aren't used yet; The game has 6 main characters being 3 older siblings and 3 younger siblings, so their current sprites reflect that even if they could've been better (They also have the same gameplay); Each level has 2 characters and i use an export var to change the characters on each level.
 * SPACE/GRAVITY ELEMENTS: Maybe "low gravity zones" are good enough and no need for "inverted gravity" zones.
 * BOSS FIGHTS: Will probably be a very complex inclusion.
-* NPC'S AND SIDE CHARACTERS: Not a thing yet.
+* NPC'S AND SIDE CHARACTERS: Not a thing yet since what i got currently is very basic.
 * DIALOGUE SYSTEM: Will i use the Dialogic addon?
 Not sure.
 * CUTSCENES: I don't want anything too complex, maybe some "slideshow" style presentation is good enough, i guess?
 * INGAME TEXTS: Like story segments, instructions/tips, "lore" etc.